-Prolactin is a little-known hormone that affects many different hormones in the body.
+Prolactin is a hormone that affects many different hormones in the body.
 Present in both men and women, it rarely causes problems, but those who are serious about their health should understand what it is and how it impacts the body’s overall health and well-being.

 Prolactin is released when a newborn baby suckles at his/her mother's breast, causing the production of milk.
 However, this is just the primary and most well-known purpose of prolactin.

 Prolactin function is still being studied, but research seems to show a variety of purposes for this hormone.
 For instance, it also regulates behavior, the immune system, metabolism, reproductive systems, and many different bodily fluids.
 This makes it a crucial hormone for overall health and well-being, for both men and women.

 Production of prolactin is controlled by two main hormones: dopamine and oestrogen.
 These hormones send a message to the pituitary gland primarily indicating whether to begin or cease the production of prolactin.
 Dopamine restrains the production of prolactin, while oestrogen increases it.